olds1423/finalProject/README.md

 - event listener Clear
 - event listener new
 - event listener Remove
   - selects
 - event listener Refresh
-  - run bills, totals out the amount for the month object -
+  - run bills,
+  - creates a month of billing based on the form items

 Grand view/past months/variance in bills

+bill constructor
+  Total of the bill
+  Name of the bill
+  Frequency of the bill (not required)

 Minimum Viable Product

+Sections of graphs

 User Stories:
 •	As a user I want to heading that effectively communicates the purpose of this web page.
 •	As a user I want to be shown a table and/or chart displaying the amount owed per person and the breakdown of all bills/expenses